Kejun-WU/Kejun-WU.github.io/_pages/about.md

 <div style="height: 400px; overflow-y: auto; border: 1px solid #ccc;">
   <ul>

+    <li>2026.04:&thinsp; Invited to give a Talk in Chinese Congress on Image and Graphics (CCIG 2026, May, Guangzhou) </li>
     <li>2026.03:&thinsp; Serve as Guest Editor in Journal of Electronics & Information Technology</li>
     <li>2026.01:&thinsp; Serve as Organizer in NTIRE Bitstream-corrupted Video Restoration Challenge @ CVPR 2026</li>
     <li>2025.12:&thinsp; Serve as Session Chair in AIGC 2025, Hangzhou</li>